-Rawlins Paints distribute and manufacture a wide range of epoxy paints and resin flooring, which are heavy duty and hard wearing, economical surface coatings - most commonly used in the UK to finish concrete floors.
-These specialist floor paints offer excellent chemical and water resistance – making them ideal for large-scale industrial use.
+Rawlins Paints distribute and manufacture a wide range of floor paints, including specialist epoxy paints and industrial epoxy resin flooring, which are heavy duty and hard wearing, economical surface coatings - most commonly used in the UK to finish concrete floors.
+These specialist epoxy flooring paints offer excellent chemical and water resistance – making them ideal for large-scale industrial use.
 Mostly, epoxy floor paints come as a two-pack - containing an epoxy resin (base) and a co-reactant hardener (curing agent).
 The two are mixed together at an exact ratio, allowed to stand for a specified period, and then applied to floors, or other applicable surfaces.
-It is important that the epoxy coating is applied to the surface within the specified time (per product), and before that timeframe expires.
+It is important that the epoxy coating is applied to the surface within the specified time (per product), and before that time-frame expires.

 Epoxy floor paints can be extremely durable, and are suitable for small commercial projects and floor spaces (such as restaurant food storage cellars), but more widely recognised as a floor coating for industrial and factory settings, where its hygienic, durable and easy maintenance qualities come to the fore.

 Rawlins Paints stock a wide range of epoxy floor paints, from manufacturers including Rust-Oleum, Sika, Coo-Var, Blackfriar, Jotun and more in a wide range of colours.
 Each product will contain approximate coverage rates.
 These floor paints can transform a showroom floor with a new, striking colour and finish in a single weekend – ideal for the look and longevity of the surface, its chemical resistance and durability, as well as the cost of a major upgrade to your flooring system.